codberg-dev/dev-evaluation-frontend-web-/README.md

 ### About

-This repository serves as a platform for evaluating your proficiency in frontend technologies such as HTML, CSS, JavaScript, and relevant frameworks like React, Vue.js, or Angular.
+This repository serves as a platform for evaluating your proficiency in frontend technologies such as HTML, CSS, JavaScript, and relevant frameworks React.

 ### Instructions